sebanc/brunch/README.md

 ✔ Base Requirements:
 - x86_64 based computer with UEFI boot support.
-  - MBR/Legacy devices may be supported with the [MBR Patch][mbr-patch]
+  - MBR/Legacy devices may be supported with the MBR patch
 - Administrative privleges on the device.
 - An entry level understanding of the linux terminal.
   - This guide aims to make this process as easy as possible, but knowing the basics is expected.